jails-org/jails-org.github.io/docs/components.md

 ## Registering a Component

-`Jails` will scan your html looking for `data-component` and then it will apply your registered High-Order function on that Html Element.
+`Jails` will scan your html looking for `data-component` and then it will apply your registered component function on that Html Element.
 So before that scan, you need to register your component function.

 `main.js`